szhorvat/IGraphM/README.md

  - `IGFeedbackArcSet` could return wrong results for some graphs.
 This is now fixed.
  - The `"RemovedEdges"` property returned by `IGCommunitiesEdgeBetweenness` could be incorrect for some graphs.
 This is now fixed.
 Other properties were not affected.
- - The Hierarchical Clustering package is no longer auto-loaded by IGraph/M to avoid shadowing `DistanceMatrix`, a new builtin added in Mathematica 10.3.
+ - The Hierarchical Clustering package is no longer auto-loaded by IGraph/M to avoid shadowing `DistanceMatrix`, a new built-in function added in Mathematica 10.3.
 Load this package manually (``<<HierarchicalClustering` ``) to work with the `"HierarchicalClusters"` property of `IGClusterData` objects.

 A number of other small bugs were also fixed.

 ##### v0.2.0